m-a-robinson/academic-kickstart/content/authors/admin/_index.md

 - Lead Researcher

 ---

-Mark applies innovative methods and perspectives to problems in biomechanics.
-He challenges conventional biomechanical data analysis and experimentation through waveform analysis.
+Mark is a dedicated teacher, mentor and researcher.
+He teaches undergraduate and postgraduate biomechanics courses and has been programme leader of BSc (Hons) Sport and Exercise Science for five years.

-Mark’s research applies innovative methods and perspectives to problems in knee injury, training load monitoring and biomechanics.
-Through the integration of Statistical Parametric Mapping into biomechanics (see www.spm1d.org) he challenges conventional biomechanical data analysis and experimentation.
+His research applies innovative methods and perspectives to problems in biomechanics.
+His research fits broadly into the themes of knee injury, football and research methods in biomechanics.
+He has supervised PhD projects in the areas of biomechanical and neuromuscular ACL injury risk factors and had award winning PhD students exploring the use of accelerometry for training load monitoring.
+Perhaps most well-known is his research integrating Statistical Parametric Mapping into biomechanics, through this he challenges conventional biomechanical data analysis and experimentation.

 > 55 journal articles & 55 verified Publons reviews
 >